 3. Screening Process

 Parents and coaches should look to get involved with organizations or activities that have screening policies.
-Good screening processes can include volunteer interviews, reference checks, criminal record checks and child abuse registry checks.
+Good screening processes can include volunteer interviews, reference checks, criminal record checks, and child abuse registry checks.
 If your organization/activity doesn't have a screening process, Sport Manitoba can help.
 Contact the Paul Robson Resource Centre for Leadership and Coaching at 204-925-5692.

 The Rule of Two serves to protect minor athletes in potentially vulnerable situations by ensuring that more than one adult is present.
 Vulnerable situations can include closed doors meetings, travel, and training environments.
-As a parent, try to avoid situations that place your child alone with a coach or volunteer, particularily behind closed doors.
+As a parent, try to avoid situations that place your child alone with a coach or volunteer, particularly behind closed doors.
 As a coach, you need to ensure there is at least one other person, preferably another adult, with you and your athlete.
 Leave the door open or meet in public areas.
 The same rule applies to online communication.
-Parents can ask to be copied on email communication and coaches do not need to talk to their athletes in chat rooms or via social media direct messaging.
+Parents can ask to be copied on email or text message communication and coaches do not need to talk to their athletes in chat rooms or via social media direct messaging.

 5. Trust Your Gut

 As a coach or a parent, you might encounter a situation in sport centering around bullying or harassment that you are uncertain about how to address.
 Talk to someone who can help.
-For support, consultation, referral or resources please call toll free 1-866-773-5777.
+For support, consultation, referral or resources please call toll free 1-877-737-9875.
 For any suspected incidents of abuse, harassment, bullying and hazing call this number immediately.
-A trained Red Cross Support Line staff person will be available to assist with questions or concerns.
+A trained staff person will be available to assist with questions or concerns.